 When will my child move to the next age group?

-Usually some time in mid-to-late spring—as spaces become available usually due to family moves—we are able to begin moving the oldest children in the infant/young toddler rooms to the older toddler rooms, and the oldest toddlers to the preschool rooms, either singular- or mixed-age.
+Usually some time in mid-to-late spring we are able to begin moving the oldest children in the infant/young toddler rooms to the older toddler rooms, and the oldest toddlers to the preschool rooms, either singular- or mixed-age.
+Spaces begin to become available usually due to families moving and leaving the center.

-Move-ups continue from late June through early fall, as some children go off to our summer camp, or leave for the summer.
-Other move-ups will happen when the oldest children go off to kindergarten in September.
+Move-ups continue from late June through early fall, as some children go off to our summer camp or leave for the summer.
+Other move-ups will happen when the oldest children go to kindergarten in September.

-This means that as the school year goes by, there will be children over 2 years in the infant/young toddler rooms, over 3 years in the older toddler rooms, and over 4 in the Fireflies.
+This means that as the school year goes by, there will be children over 2 years in the infant/young toddler rooms, over 3 years in the older toddler rooms, and over 4 in the Fireflies and Peanuts.

 Are move-ups based solely on age?